Cairi-S/tom-poulson/README.md

 Returning Visitor Goals:
 - As a Returning Visitor, I want to easily navigate to the Contact page to enquire about the musician's availability.
 - As a Returning Visitor, I want to find up to date testimonials and reviews of the performer's work.
-- As a Returning Visitor, I want to find links to ensembles and projects that the musician is a part of to see their range.
+- As a Returning Visitor, I want to find links to ensembles and projects that the musician is a part of, to see their range.

 Potential Collaborator Goals:
 - As a Potential Collaborator, I want to be able to contact the musician quickly with any questions I have.
-- As a Potential Collaborator I want to be able to find clear examples of the types of projects the musician participates in to know if they would be a suitable collaborator.
+- As a Potential Collaborator I want to be able to find clear examples of the types of projects the musician participates in, to know if they would be a suitable collaborator.
-- As a Potential Collaborator, I want to find links to the musician's social media channels to check they are actively performing.
+- As a Potential Collaborator, I want to find links to the musician's social media channels, to check that they are actively performing.

 ## DESIGN ##